Hero (2002 film): Production

 Director Zhang Yimou collaborated with Australian cinematographer Christopher Doyle to help realize his plan to divide the film visually into five sections, each dominated by a particular color.
 Zhang had initially wanted to use different cinematographers and shooting styles, but that proved impractical.
+Doyle became attached to the film through producer Bill Kong, who had previously contracted Doyle to act as cinematographer on Crouching Tiger, Hidden Dragon, although Doyle was unable to due to his work on In the Mood for Love.

 Doyle compared their story to Rashomon, as it has an unreliable narrator and stories within stories.
 The film tells different version of the story of how an anonymous hero in ancient China overcomes three rivals.
 The stories are dominated by the colors red, blue, and white.
 Red represents desire, possessiveness and jealousy.
 Blue represents reason and friendship.
 White represents the balance of reason and desire, the ultimate truth.
 The overall framing story is darker with shades of black, and flashbacks are shown in vibrant greens.
 The colors were chosen for their aesthetic reasons, not symbolic ones, and the colors orange and pink were not considered as options; Doyle was dismissive of universal theories of color, such as those put forward by Italian cinematographer Vittorio Storaro.
+For the sequence dominated by the color red, Doyle switched from Fuji film, the brand used for the majority of shooting, to Kodak film, stating it created the appearance of "a much more saturated solid red."
+For the sequence dominated by the color green, the curtains had to be digitally color-corrected on a computer to achieve what the crew wanted.
+The color green was selected after they had "ran out of colors" and did not want to use the color pink, with Doyle finding Fuji film produced an "interesting green."

 The lake sequences were filmed in the Jiuzhaigou national park in northern Sichuan, China.
 The desert sequences were shot near the border with Kazakhstan.
+The crew would search for locations and subsequently determine what colors would be used, altering the script to do so.